Get Rates Near You!

 Savings accounts usually offer higher interest rates, and the purpose of the account is to leave the money in there and let it grow.

-With a checking account, often the interest you earn is secondary to the purpose of the account, which is to use it to accept deposits and pay bills.
+With a checking account, the interest you earn is often secondary to the account’s purpose, which is to accept deposits and pay bills.

 It’s hard to say that one is better than the other.
 They’re just different.

-Which one is best for you depends upon what you’re looking for.
-A more personal touch is possible with a credit union, while a bank often allows for banking entirely online.
+Which one is best for you depends on what you’re looking for.
+A credit union offers a more personal touch, while a bank often allows for entirely online banking.

 If you want the community feel of a small-town institution, a credit union is the way to go.